-57 Yr Old long-haul Tractor-Trailer Driver, living in Albany, CA.
+64 Yr Old retired long-haul Tractor-Trailer Driver, living in Albany, CA.

 I've been a photographer since 1970...

-I've posted shots from 11 cameras so far - the additions to the above (and reason I'm no longer using such) are: a Nikon F4s, (stolen, now replaced by another F4s...)
-Olympus OM-1MD, (fallen out of favor) a Ricoh 500, (borrowed) and a Minox M3 DCC Leica replica (not enough Mp for me - and it's low-light capability is non-existent!)
+I've posted shots from 23 cameras so far - the additions to the above (and reason I'm no longer using such) are: a Nikon F4s, (stolen, now replaced by another F4s...)
+Olympus OM-1MD, (fallen out of favor) a Ricoh 500, (borrowed) a Kodak Instamatic 104, (My first camera, long since disappeared) and a Minox M3 DCC Leica replica (not enough Mp for me - and it's low-light capability is non-existent!)

 Note: all photos are full-frame for the camera in use (always tagged...)
 UNLESS OTHERWISE INDICATED.
 (I often crop, but always indicate when I do so, unless the picture is an old (pre-2008) scan... when I might have forgotten whether the .jpg on my computer is, or is not, a crop...)
-When I'm shooting with a vibration reduction lens (Nikon: VR, Sigma: OS) the feature is turned OFF unless stated otherwise.
-Note that no shots from the F4s will have Vibration Reduction active - The Nikon F4 simply doesn't know about VR...
+When I'm shooting with a vibration reduction lens (Nikon: VR, Sigma: OS, Tamron: VC) the feature is turned OFF, with the exception of my Sigma 150-500mm lens and my Tamron 150-600mm lens, unless stated otherwise.
+Note that no shots from the F4s or the manual-focus Nikons will have Vibration Reduction active, no matter what lens is on the camera - those cameras simply don't know about VR...

 Re: Geotags - I try to always geotag the location of the subject.
-The only exception to this is when I'm photographing something large and far away (like a sunset, sunrise, cloud formation...) when my geotag will be where I was standing (sitting, etc...) when the shutter went off.
-Exceptions will be noted as above for cropping.
-I do not geotag photos taken in my house/studio.
+Exceptions will be noted and will be where I was when the shutter went off.
+I do not geotag photos taken in my house/studio, when I don't remember even a approximate location, or when the subject of the photo has requested privacy in this respect...